[Update October 2021: The $2,000 welcome bonus has been discontinued.]

 Members of the Chase Private Client Program get to partner up with dedicated J.P.
 Morgan investment advisors.
 Because J.P.
 Morgan is one of the biggest investment banking companies in the business, that means access to global expertise and vast market research.
 Clients meet with their advisors regularly to discuss immediate financial needs and market and economic trends as well as smart next moves.

-Chase Private Client members also get help prepairing for retirement in the form of a comprehensive 4-step plan.
+Chase Private Client members also get help preparing for retirement in the form of a comprehensive 4-step plan.
 Through this plan, clients identify what they want to get out of retirement, evaluate their current financial situation, develop strategies for success, and assess their goal progression, all with the help of an investment professional.

 However, there is a catch.
 Giving J.P.
-Morgan the reigns to manage your investment portfolio and offer advice isn’t free, even for Private Clients.
+Morgan the reins to manage your investment portfolio and offer advice isn’t free, even for Private Clients.
 An annual fee of 1.25%, billed quarterly, is charged for portfolio management services from J.P.
 Morgan.
 Many professional portfolio advisors, through firms like Vanguard and Personal Capital, charge less than this (the average is more in the 1% range).
 If users choose to use You Invest, a self-directed free trading platform, instead, their investment opportunities will be severely limited and their returns much lower.

 Mortgage and Loan Advice